eram/freeze-mutate/readme.md

     }
 }

-// Note that you absolutely don't have too use these interfaces.
-It works just fine in most cases using just freeze and merge!
+// note that you absolutely don't _have to_ extened and implement these interfaces.
+// it works just fine in most cases using just freeze and merge!
-// let's see a usage example
+// let's see a usage example:

 const todo1 = freeze(new Todo({ done: true }));

-// you can mutate any existing prop.
+// you can mutate any existing prop using a change-set.
 // TS will complain if you try to add a new prop or change a prop's type! const todo2 = mutate(todo1, { id: 2, created: new Date(0) });